 Among the far-reaching consequences of the COVID-19 pandemic was the vastly accelerated uptake of technology across schools, homes, and workplaces in England.
-The sudden shift to remote learning brought a need for increased access to technology, and the digital literacy of school staff, pupils and parents had a real impact on children’s ability to learn.
-A clear digital divide emerged, with some able to integrate technology seamlessly into their learning process and others for whom this was a steep, in some cases unobtainable, learning curve.
+The sudden shift to remote learning created a demand for enhanced access to technology.
+This shift also underscored the importance of digital literacy among school staff, pupils, and parents, impacting children's learning abilities.
+A distinct digital divide surfaced, with some seamlessly integrating technology into their learning process.
+Others faced a steep, and in some cases unobtainable, learning curve.

 In the summer of 2020, Edurio launched its report looking at technology use in schools as a result of the pandemic, which found: